eth-cscs/cscs-reframe-tests/portable_tests.md

         # is automatically skipped when the processor information is not
         # available
         self.skip_if_no_procinfo()

+        # The test will get the number of CPUs and numa nodes that Reframe
+        # has detected for this partition
         processor_info = self.current_partition.processor
         self.num_cpus_per_task = processor_info.num_cpus
         numa_nodes = processor_info.topology['numa_nodes']

         self.numa_domains = [f'S{i}' for i, _ in enumerate(numa_nodes)]
         self.num_cpu_domain = (
             self.num_cpus_per_task // (len(self.numa_domains) *